County or National

 Senior Fours

-Both Christiane de Weduwe and Yvonne Gambrill have been drawn away on 3 June.
+Both Christiane de Weduwe and Yvonne Gambrill lost their opening round.

 Maude Woods